-Discover CEO to Discuss Need for Equitable Corporate Commitment to
+Discover on Need for Equitable Corporate Commitment to

 Under-invested Urban Areas

 Date: Tuesday, May 11, 2021

 Discover is driven by its mission to help people achieve a brighter financial future.
 The COVID-19 pandemic has created significant physical suffering and financial distress, making it more important than ever to deliver on that promise.
 Yet a brighter financial future is impossible without a steady income.
 Long before the pandemic, urban communities throughout the nation were hard-hit by longstanding bias and unfair treatment.
 These economic challenges have forced many local businesses to suffer or close, creating a critical need for companies to help turn the tide, bringing good-paying jobs and meaningful investment to communities that need it the most.